- Payday loans from $400 to $900 with an interest rate of 292% p.a.

 - Payday loans.
 These are small, short-term loans that you can use to cover expenses that arise before payday.
 These loans may be an option for people with negative listings on their credit file, as the eligibility requirements tend to focus on your income and ability to pay back the loan rather than your credit history.

 - A line of credit.
 A line of credit is similar to an overdraft facility, but the credit line isn’t attached to your transaction account, and you may be able to borrow more money.
-You can withdraw up to an agreed limit at a set rate, and the lender will only charge on the amount you withdraw.
+You can withdraw up to an agreed limit at a set rate, and the lender only charges on the amount you withdraw.

 - Good credit small loans.
-If you have good credit, you can still get a small loan.
+If you have good credit, you can get a small loan.
 Compare your options above.

 How can you compare small personal loans?

 Small personal loans work in much the same way as other types of loan in that you are charged certain fees and rates to borrow money from a lender.
-Small personal loans do have a few key features, which are outlined below, that you can use in your comparison:
+Small personal loans do have a few standard features, which are outlined below, that you can use in your comparison:

-- What are the fees you’ll pay?
+- What are the fees you pay?